- I. Policy Statement and Reason for the Policy

 - A faculty member supports a candidate for governor.
 He invites the candidate to speak to his class.
 This may be permissible, depending on the circumstances.
 The faculty member should be sure that the candidate’s remarks are relevant to the subject of the class.
 The faculty member should insure that the candidate does not use the class to support her candidacy or oppose that of another.
 The faculty member should be sensitive to the College’s reputation for fairness and integrity, perhaps by ensuring that candidates with opposing views are also invited to speak to the class.

-- An employee gets two Red Sox tickets from an old friend.
+- An employee gets two professional sporting event tickets from an old friend.
 This is permissible.
 It is not a “gift” within the meaning of the policy so long as the old friend is not seeking a decision by, or a relationship with, the College.

-- A faculty member who assists the admissions office in reviewing applicants’ creative work gets two Red Sox tickets from an old friend whose child has applied to the College.
+- A faculty member who assists the admissions office in reviewing applicants’ creative work gets two professional sporting event tickets from an old friend whose child has applied to the College.
 This violates the policy.
 Employees may not accept a gift from someone who seeks a decision by, or a relationship with, the College, unless the gift falls within a specific exception.
-There is no exception that covers Red Sox tickets under these circumstances.
+There is no exception that covers tickets under these circumstances.

 - A College employee accepts a vendor’s invitation to fly, at the vendor’s expense, to another state to evaluate the vendor’s product.
 This violates the policy.
-Under no circumstances may a College employee accept a gift involving payment of travel or lodging expenses from someone who seeks a relationship with or a decision by the College.
+Under no circumstances may a College employee accept a gift involving payment of travel or lodging expenses from someone representing a for-profit entity who seeks a relationship with or a decision by the College.